lichess-org/stockfish-web/README.md

-## stockfish-web
+## Important

-stockfish wasms for use in lichess.org web analysis
+this package is optimized for the lichess.org website. it is not friendly or intended for external use.

+check out https://github.com/nmrugg/stockfish.js if you just want a browser stockfish.

 ## Building